ehsanasgari/OScripture/Quran/README.md

-NLP Tools and Resources for Analysis of Holy Quran
+NLP Tools and Resources for Analysis of Quranic Data
 ========

 In this repository you may find the related resources are using in the multi-lingual Quranic search system (still in progress) including: